-The Fluoride Varnish Application and Plaque Indices Course includes a one-day workshop, online learning and a record of experience (ROE) portfolio to complete in practice.
+The Fluoride Varnish Application and Plaque Indices Course includes a one-day workshop, online learning and a Record of Competence (ROC) portfolio to complete in practice under supervision.

 The course is suited to registered nurses and hygienists working in both private settings and in the National Health Service.

 - Ten hours of Verifiable CPD.

 - Certificate of Competence awarded upon successful completion.

 - Online tutorials to complete one week before the one-day workshop.

 - One-day workshop held from 09:00 am -17:00 pm at Henry Schein Dental, 18 Stanhope Place, London, W2 2HH.

 - Record of Competence Portfolio (ROC) to be completed in practice under supervision.